 The Distance Learning Hub is housed in a separate room of the LRC and serves as the production center of Logan University’s distance learning program.

 1. Dress in the LRC must conform to the Dress Code in the Student Handbook.

 2. Food, coolers, smoking, and the use of tobacco products are prohibited in the LRC.

-3. Pagers and cell phones should be turned off and not used in the LRC.
+3. Cell phones should be turned off and not used in the LRC.